twisted/twisted/docs/web/howto/using-twistedweb.rst

   creating ``HTTPChannel`` instances to parse the HTTP request, and begin the object lookup process.
 They contain the root Resource, the resource which represents the URL ``/`` on the site.
 - :ref:`Resource <web-howto-using-twistedweb-resources>` objects represent a single URL segment.
-The :api:`twisted.web.resource.IResource <IResource>` interface describes the methods a Resource object must implement in order to participate in the object publishing process.
+The :py:class:`IResource <twisted.web.resource.IResource>` interface describes the methods a Resource object must implement in order to participate in the object publishing process.
 - :ref:`Resource trees <web-howto-using-twistedweb-trees>` are arrangements of Resource objects into a Resource tree.
 Starting at the root Resource object, the tree of Resource objects defines the URLs which will be valid.
 - :ref:`.rpy scripts <web-howto-using-twistedweb-rpys>` are python scripts which the twisted.web static file server will execute, much like a CGI.
 However, unlike CGI they must create a Resource object which will be rendered when the URL is visited.
 - :ref:`Resource rendering <web-howto-using-twistedweb-rendering>` occurs when Twisted Web locates a leaf Resource object.
 A Resource can either return an html string or write to the request object.